zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 ### Slide 21
 This is the result of training from scratch.
+Our classification step via probing policy.
 Even without the transfer, we can see that the classification step significantly improves the performance of training.